pure-data/pure-data/doc/1.manual/pdmanual.md

 old one.
 Look in the INSTALL.txt file to see how to use the new one.

-Download Pd, perhaps from <http://msp.ucsd.edu/software.html> , to file such as "pd-linux-033.tar.gz".
+Download Pd, perhaps from <http://msp.ucsd.edu/software.html> , to file such as `pd-linux-033.tar.gz`.
 Open a "shell" window, cd to the directory containing the file, and type the command,

     tar xzf pd-linux-033.tar.gz

 which creates a directory named "pd".
 I do this from my home directory.
-Next, compile it. "cd" to pd and read the INSTALL.txt, or else just cd to "pd/src" and type
+Next, compile it. `cd` to pd and read the INSTALL.txt, or else just cd to "pd/src" and type

     ./autogen.sh
     ./configure
     make

-You can pass flags to "configure" to customize your compilation:
+You can pass flags to `configure` to customize your compilation:

-To enable debugging (and losing code optimization) add "--enable-debug".
+To enable debugging (and losing code optimization) add `--enable-debug`.

-To use Portaudio, add "--enable-portaudio".
+To use Portaudio, add `--enable-portaudio`.

-To put Pd in /usr/bin instead of /usr/local/bin, add "--prefix=/bin".
+To put Pd in `/usr/bin` instead of `/usr/local/bin`, add `--prefix=/bin`.

-Alsa and Jack support should auto-configure, but "--enable-alsa" od "--enable-jack" will force their inclusion.
+ALSA and Jack support should auto-configure, but `--enable-alsa` or `--enable-jack` will force their inclusion.

-After "make", just type "\~/pd/bin/pd" to run pd.
+After `make`, just type `~/pd/bin/pd` to run Pd.

-Alternatively, as superuser, you can run "make install" after "make depend" and then anyone on your system can just type "pd" to run it.
+Alternatively, as superuser, you can run `make install` after `make depend` and then anyone on your system can just type `pd` to run it.

 #### Testing Audio and MIDI {-}

 Next try audio.
 We want to know whether audio output works, whether audio input works, and whether they work simultaneously.
-First run "aumix" (or any newer audio mixer app) to check audio input and output gains and learn which input (mic; line; etc.) is "recording".
+First run `aumix` (or any newer audio mixer app) to check audio input and output gains and learn which input (mic; line; etc.) is "recording".
 Then test audio output by running